Grace Griffith: Career

-In 2006 Griffith underwent pioneering surgery at Johns Hopkins University Hospital for the implantation of electrodes for deep brain stimulation.
-She benefited from the then experimental procedure and has since become an effective speaker and educator on Parkinson's.
+In 2006, Griffith underwent pioneering surgery at Johns Hopkins Hospital in Baltimore, for the implantation of electrodes for deep brain stimulation.
+She benefited from the then experimental procedure and became an effective speaker and educator on Parkinson's.
 Over a period of time as the batteries ran down, her voice diminished.
 In March 2010, her doctors, though unable to assure her of a positive result, changed and upgraded the batteries, and it proved successful.
 Griffith had more energy and more voice.

 Griffith sang at the opening of the second World Parkinson Congress (September 28 – October 1, 2010) held in Glasgow, Scotland.
 Accompanied by Mark Cowan on guitar, she performed a traditional tune “The Seasons” (Scots pastoral song) along with “Sailing”, which was a hit for Rod Stewart.
 Griffith also spoke at a Music & Parkinson's Disease Workshop on the last day of the event.

 On September 28, 2010, Blix Street Records released the compilation album Sailing with the intention that it would elevate this relatively unknown artist to her rightful place among her peers.

 For the week commencing September 3, 2011, Griffith's song "My Life" was added to the BBC Radio 2 B Playlist.